Don’t Let Your Email Campaigns Be a Victim of Temporary Email Address

 Get into marketing messages

-What are the types of disposable email addresses?
+What are the types of temporary email addresses?

 Forwarding account: Such temporary email addresses are created at a different domain from the email account of the user and forward the emails to that account.
 The sender’s database will not be able to detect which email address is being used by the recipient/subscriber to read the email messages.
 A forwarding account will keep accepting messages until the user deletes it.
 It’s hard to get accurate results on such accounts as the open or click data.

-Disposables can be good or bad depending on who is using it and for what purpose!
-From taking unfair advantages to better management of the emails here are a few reasons why users prefer disposable email addresses.
+Temporary email address can be good or bad depending on who is using it and for what purpose!
+From taking unfair advantages to better management of the emails here are a few reasons why users prefer temporary email addresses.

 1) To take unfair advantage of a service

 It is human nature to stock up things when available for free or at a discounted price.
 For example -Clearout, one of the best email verification tools, offers 100 free credits on sign-up.
-Due to the free credits, it faced multiple cases of abuse in which a single user tried to create multiple accounts with the use of burner/disposable email addresses.
+Due to the free credits, it faced multiple cases of abuse in which a single user tried to create multiple accounts with the use of burner/temporary email address.

 US ex-president Barack Obama once said in an interview “I would love to just be taking a walk and then I run into you and you’re sitting on a bench.
 And suddenly I say, “Hey Jerry, how’re you doing?”
 You say, “I’m doing pretty good, what’re you doing?”
 But for my security and multiple other reasons, I have to keep myself anonymous”